Financial centre: History

-Primitive financial centres started in the 11th century in the Kingdom of England at the annual fair of St. Giles and in the Kingdom of Germany at the Frankfurt autumn fair, then developed in medieval France during the Champaign Fairs.
+Primitive financial centres evolved in the 11th century in the Kingdom of England at the annual fair of St. Giles and in the Kingdom of Germany at the Frankfurt autumn fair, then developed in medieval France during the Champaign Fairs.

 Italian city-states

 The first real international financial centre was the city state of Venice which slowly emerged from the 9th century to its peak in the 14th century.
 Tradable bonds as a commonly used type of security, were invented by the Italian city-states (such as Venice and Genoa) of the late medieval and early Renaissance periods while Florence can be said to be the birthplace of double-entry bookkeeping from the publication and proliferation of the work of Luca Pacioli.

 The Low Countries

 In the sixteenth century, the overall economic supremacy of the Italian city-states gradually waned, and the centre of financial activities in Europe shifted to the Low Countries, first to Bruges, and later to Antwerp and Amsterdam which acted as Entrepôt cities.
 They also became important centres of financial innovation, capital accumulation and investment.
-By the early 1800s, London officially replaced Amsterdam as the world's leading financial centre.
+By the early 1800s, London replaced Amsterdam as the world's leading financial centre.